Irrational-Encoding-Wizardry/guide.encode.moe/encoding/video-artifacts.md

 we can find some of them have "limited range" flag but also contain full range content.
 It often result in oversaturated color and weird brightness.
+So it's strongly recommended to use hist.Levels() to check if the brightness is OK.

 [![Underflow](images/underflow.jpg)](https://slowpics.org/comparison/f125e799-fdff-4c4c-8c9d-707af021bd88)